 Read Write Inc

-We use the Read Write Inc (RWI) programme to support the teaching of Reading and writing, giving children a flying start with their literacy learning.
+We use the Read Write Inc (RWI) programme to support the teaching of Reading (including phonics) and writing, giving children a flying start with their literacy learning.
 RWI is a method of learning centred round letter sounds and phonics, and we use it to aid children in their reading and writing.

 In phonic sessions children are taught to recognise letters, understand the sound they make and then blend them together to create words.
 Some words, which cannot be phonetically sounded out, are taught at each phase.
 These are ‘tricky words’ and are taught through sight recognition.

 Children continue to apply their new knowledge of phonics, through regular interactive reading of texts with the teacher and their reading partner during the school day.

 Oracy remains central to the teaching and understanding of reading, as children continue to extend their comprehension skills.
 During this crucial stage, great emphasis is placed on teaching children to use their growing knowledge of phonics and sight words to encourage them to read and write with increasing accuracy whilst developing their understanding of the writing process.

 In 2012 a statutory check was introduced in Year 1.
 The check assesses phonics knowledge learnt in Reception and in Year 1.
 It was developed to help identify the children who need extra help with decoding and blending before they begin Year 2.

 There are many great websites and apps to help support phonics learning at home.
 Here are some of our favourites used in school: